Rishikumar04/Data-Science-Training/README.md

 # Data-Science-Training
-It contains my Data Science Training Works.
+It contains my Data Science Training works from scratch